tikv/website/content/docs/5.1/deploy/configure/security.md

 ## Step 4.
 Connect TiKV using `tikv-ctl` and `pd-ctl`

-To use `pd-ctl` and `tikv-ctl`, the relevant options are needed to be set as follows:
+To use `pd-ctl` and `tikv-ctl`, set the relevant options as follows:

 ```bash
 pd-ctl                                    \